maustinstar/moa/docs/index.md

 <img src="https://raw.githubusercontent.com/maustinstar/moa/master/docs/assets/distribution.png" />

 This figure shows the distributions of the top activated mechanisms of actions in our training data.
 The rest of the pathways only represent 30% of the total mechanisms.
 Note that not every mechanism of action is activated at any point, thus leading to a class distribution not summed to 100%.
+Based off the data set and our given time constraint, we didn't manually identify any significant outliers.
+However, we plan on using our PCA algorithm with a parameter of 95% variance to not only reduce dimensionality but also remove the outliers from the dataset and thus ensure that they don't affect our results negatively.

 ## Methods